react-static/react-static/README.md

 ![Flow Chart](https://github.com/nozzle/react-static/raw/v7/media/flow.png)

-Using a CLI tool, React Static gathers your **data**, and **templates** together and intelligently splits them into bite-size files using webpack and javascript.
-Just like an HTML file, these bite-size files are static, but can be loaded piece-by-piece when needed to render a web page of your site.
-Once all of your data, and templates have been prepared, React Static uses them to render and export a list of **routes** that you provide into HTML files!
-After your site has been exported, these bite-sized **data**, **template**, and **html** files can be transfered to a static file server and browsed like a normal website!
+React Static gathers your **data**, and **templates** together and intelligently splits them into bite-size static files using webpack and javascript.
+Once these files have been generated, React Static uses them to render and export a list of **routes** that you provide it into HTML files!
+After your site has been exported, the resulting **data**, **template**, and **html** files can be transfered to a static file server and browsed as an awesomely fast and performant static website!

-If we stopped there, you would have already shipped an awesomely fast and performant static website!
-But remember, a progressive static site is more than that.
+But remember, a progressive static site is more than that...

-Little did you know that when React Static exported your site, it embedded links to **a tiny, optimized version of your original React application**!
-After one of these static pages loads, React **invisibly** mounts this application to the existing HTML that was loaded and... 🎉🎉🎉 You are now using the single page React application you originally built!
-This applicaiton is **special, too!** While you browse your website, it **automatically preloads pages that you might go to next, making them load instantly inside your single page React application!**.
+Little did you know that when React Static exported your site, it also generated **a tiny, optimized, and code-split version of your original React application for every page of your site**!
+After these pages have loaded, React **invisibly** mounts this application to the existing HTML on the page and... 🎉🎉🎉 You are now using the single page React application you originally built! **This application is special, though!** While you browse your website, **pages that you might go to next are automatically preloaded, making navigation to them instantaneous!**.

-And that's just the beginning!
+That's just the beginning!
 With React Static, you can unleash your creativity and build anything you can imagine with speed and productivity.
 It even has **awesome plugins** that will help you on your journey!

+# Coming from Create React App?

+React Static is also a great replacement for the ever popular Create React App CLI.
+It provides a similar developer experience, zero-config environment, and features, but **without boxing you in.** If you ever need to customize your build system in React Static, there is no need to eject!
+You can use existing plugins or write your own to customize anything you'd like about the build system.
+Not building a static site?
+No worries there, React Static works as an SPA too, even if there is only a single `index.html` file.

 ## Articles, Videos & Tutorials